ryandhasgit/Comedy/Headlines.md

-unionizing boulder rolling up the hill transcript of the meeting to unionize rolling boulders up a hill the burger king kids are unionizing meeting notes from the burger king kid's
+unionizing boulder rolling up the hill transcript of the meeting to unionize rolling boulders up a hill the burger king kids are unionizing meeting notes from the burger king kid's vote to unionize